 The Organization maintains a \$100,000 unsecured line of credit with a local bank to be used for operational needs.
-The line renews annually in January bears interest rate at the bank's prime rate plus 0.5%, with a floor of 4%.
+The line renews annually in January, and bears interest at the bank's prime rate plus 0.5%, with a floor of 4%.
 The terms require monthly interest payments.
-As of June 30, 2023 and 2022, there was no balance outstanding on this line of credit.
+As of June 30, 2024 and 2023, there was no balance outstanding on this line of credit.